lukso-network/LIPs/LSPs/LSP-3-UniversalProfile-Metadata.md

 The `valueContent` MUST be constructed as follows: `bytes8(indexNumber) + bytes4(standardInterfaceId)`.
 Where:
 - `indexNumber` = the index in the [`LSP3IssuedAssets[]` Array](#lsp3issuedassets)
-- `standardInterfaceId` = the interface ID if the token or asset smart contract standard.
+- `standardInterfaceId` = the ERC165 interface ID of the standard that the token or asset smart contract implements.

 ```json
 {